Chesapeake Clean Water Blueprint

 |Go to the District of Columbia's WIP website >>

 How Much Progress Has Been Made?

-Since 1985, D.C. and the Bay states have achieved a little less than half the pollution reductions necessary to meet Bay restoration goals.
-These reductions appear to be working, as a recent study of actual conditions in the Bay by the University of Maryland and Johns Hopkins University showed that the size of the Bay's oxygen-starved "dead zone" has shrunk specifically because of efforts from the Bay states, including the District.
+Since 1985, D.C. and the Bay states have achieved slightly more than half of the nitrogen pollution reductions and two-thirds of the phosphorus and sediment reductions necessary to meet Bay restoration goals.
+These reductions appear to be working, as a 2013 study of actual conditions in the Bay by the University of Maryland and Johns Hopkins University showed that the size of the Bay's oxygen-starved "dead zone" has shrunk specifically because of efforts from the Bay states, including the District.

 But the work is far from done.

 To track progress toward achieving the 2017 and 2025 deadlines for implementing the Cleanwater Blueprint the Bay states and the District of Columbia agreed to establish interim, two-year cleanup goals called Milestones, and to publicly report progress toward achieving them beginning January 2011.
 The two-year Milestones and progress reports are a critical tool to hold the states and EPA publicly accountable.

 In January 2014, the seven Chesapeake Bay jurisdictions' submitted their progress toward meeting their 2012-2013 Milestones and Watershed Implementation Plan goals to EPA.

 On June 11, 2014, CBF and Choose Clean Water (CCW) released an analysis of selected 2013 Milestones.
 The goal of this analysis was to ensure that commitments were met, and if not, that actions are taken to compensate for any shortfall.

 An evaluation of Washington, D.C.'s two-year milestone progress shows the District has exceeded its 2013 goals for four out of six of the practices selected for evaluation and has met both nitrogen and phosphorus pollution reduction goals.